csik/4240_Syllabus/index.md

 ### For further information

-You can explore the rest of the syllabus by [scrolling up to the navigation](https://courses.infosci.cornell.edu/info4240/2021fa/index.php#menu) and clicking on the other syllabus topics.
+You can explore the rest of the syllabus through the navbar on the left of this page by clicking on the other syllabus topics.
 If you have questions, please contact instructor Prof. Csikszentmihalyi, at [cpc83 at cornell.edu](mailto:cpc83@cornell.edu).

 You can download the full syllabus with all information in a [print-friendly format](https://courses.infosci.cornell.edu/info4240/2021fa/printsyllabus.php).